The Best Project Management Software for Small Business

 However, there are business niches that need in-depth project management.
 If your business model falls into that category, you might want to go for a more sophisticated solution.

 In this article, we have selected the best project and task management applications.
-We compare them based on the use case, pricing, and size of businesses they are more suitable for.
-This shall make the selection process easier!
+Then, we’ve compared them based on the use case, pricing, and size of businesses they are more suitable for.
+This shall make your selection process much easier!

 All you need to do is assess your business needs, cash flow, and workflow preferences before selecting an agile project management software.